 How can I recruit participants with differing levels of technological proficiency?

-Consider multiple mechanisms for recruitment including email, telephone, and, if safe, physical recruitment materials such as flyers; provide information in recruitment materials regarding the technology that participants will be asked to use; if possible, provide low-tech option for participation such as conducting an interview by phone.
+Consider multiple mechanisms for recruitment, including email, telephone, and, if safe, physical recruitment materials such as flyers; provide information in recruitment materials regarding the technology that participants will be asked to use; if possible, provide low-tech option for participation such as conducting an interview by phone.

 How can I foster rapport with individuals and institutions virtually, to recruit study sites, build relationships with individuals, or aid in access to other participants?